-Item# Title Credits
+Item # Title Credits

 MTH 2004 CALCULUS I, CALCULUS AND 4

 ANALYTIC GEOMETRY

 MTH 2014 CALCULUS II, CALCULUS AND 4

 ANALYTIC GEOMETRY

 MTH 2033 INTRODUCTION TO 3

 ENGINEERING

-To complete the elective component of the degree, students may select from the following list any 12 hours of college-level credit not previously selected for general education requirements above.
+To complete the elective component of the degree, students may select from the following list any 14 hours of college-level credit not previously selected for general education requirements above.
 Students should be aware of degree requirements at institutions to which they may transfer and should take a relevant selection of courses to be chosen with the approval of their advisor.

-Item# Title Credits
+Item # Title Credits

 BIO 2203 MICROBIOLOGY 3

-BIO 2201 MICROBIOLOGY LABORATORY '1
+BIO 2201 MICROBIOLOGY LABORATORY /1

 CHM 1123 COLLEGE CHEMISTRY II 3

 CHM 1121 COLLEGE CHEMISTRY II 1

 LABORATORY

 GEL 1003 PHYSICAL GEOLOGY 3

 GEL 1001 PHYSICAL GEOLOGY LAB 1

 MTH 1013 TRIGONOMETRY 3

 MTH 2024 CALCULUS III, CALCULUS AND 4

 ANALYTIC GEOMETRY

 MTH 2053 STATISTICS 3

-Students should work with an advisor to select courses most relevant to their plans for transfer.
+Students should work with their advisor to select courses most relevant to their plan for transfer.

-Courses available through either UACCB or the online STEM-Prep program offered by the University of Arkansas - Fayetteville.
+Course (MTH-2024 Calculus III) is available through either UACCB or the online STEM-Prep program offered by the University of Arkansas - Fayetteville